 The fresh air and excitement of a river adventure will reboot your mind and give you a new lease on life.
 To take full advantage of that opportunity, you really should unplug yourself from the digital world.
 At least temporarily.
-A Seattle river rafting trip can be an intimate and profound experience, but you have to actively participate in it.

 The sounds of nature are better than anything you’ve got in your iTunes library anyway.

 Most people over pack on their first whitewater rafting trip.
 Even the most seasoned rafters bring more than they really need — unopened sodas, unworn clothes, unused flashlights — but first timers are in a league of their own when it comes to packing.